Day of Action Deep Prep: Artemis

 Human Landing System is our Key Priority

 When advocating for human planetary exploration, The Planetary Society takes a strategic view and focuses on key elements related to our Mars goals.
-Namely, the Human Landing System which, as of April 2021, is now the responsibility of SpaceX.
-NASA has committed up to $2.9 billion in adapting SpaceX’s new spacecraft function as a lunar lander.
-By doing so, it is also indirectly investing in several key technologies, including orbiting fuel depots, rapid reusability, and a super-heavy lift launch vehicle — all of which directly feed into future Mars exploration needs.
+Namely, the Human Landing System which is now the responsibility of both SpaceX and Blue Origin.
+NASA has committed over $5 billion to both companies to secure a series of lunar landings (idealy) by the mid 2020s.
+By doing so, the space agency is also indirectly investing in several novel new technologies, including orbiting fuel depots, rapid reusability, and a super-heavy lift launch vehicle — all of which directly feed into future Mars exploration needs.
+This is great.

-As we stated during our formal input to Congress in 2020, a public-private partnership with SpaceX to develop a lunar lander is an experiment, but an experiment worth running.
+As we stated during our formal input to Congress a few years ago, public-private partnerships to develop lunar landers is a big experiment, but an experiment worth running.
 We know the outcome of classic contracting methods (cost overruns, schedule delays, cancellation).
-It’s worth trying something new with a company that has a proven track-record of success and is investing its own future in the same goal.
+It’s worth trying something new.

 Legislation